Skip to main content

 func main() {

-bread := cross(realm1.MakeBread)("flour", "water")
+bread := realm1.MakeBread(cross, "flour", "water")

 (In Linux/Unix operating systems user processes can cross-call into the kernel by calling special syscall functions, but user processes cannot directly cross-call into other users' processes.
-This makes the GnoVM a more complete multi-user operating system than traditional operating systems)
+This makes the GnoVM a more complete multi-user operating system than traditional operating systems.)

-Besides explicit realm crossing via the cross(fn)(...)
+Besides explicit realm crossing via the fn(cross, ...)
 Gno syntax, implicit realm crossing occurs when calling a method of a receiver object stored in an external realm.
 Implicitly crossing into (borrowing) a receiver object's storage realm allows the method to directly modify the receiver as well as all other objects directly reachable from the receiver stored in the same realm as the receiver.
-Unlike explicit crosses, implicit crosses do not shift or otherwise effect the current realm context; std.CurrentRealm() does not change unless a method is called like cross(receiver.Method)(args...).
+Unlike explicit crosses, implicit crosses do not shift or otherwise affect the current realm context; runtime.CurrentRealm() does not change unless a method is called like receiver.Method(cross, args...).

 Realms hold objects in residence and they also have a Gno address to send and receive coins from.
 Coins can only be spent from the current realm context.